 A native of Mount Desert Island, Corey has been around construction sites since he was old enough pick up bent nails.
 Though he showed early promise as a nail-picker-upper, Corey is not one to rest on his laurels, and he quickly moved up through the ranks, working for many esteemed carpenters and contractors (including himself) in the process.
 With expertise in a broad range of materials and methods and an innate drive to maximize efficiency at all levels of work, Corey works with the speed and skill of many carpenters twice his age.
 His ability to visualize a project from foundation to fixtures, combined with a commitment to quality work as unyielding as any MDI granite, is rare at any age.
 As BenCo’s Lead Carpenter, Corey is responsible for seeing and solving problems before they exist in the real world, as well as ordering materials, interfacing with architects and designers, and yes, even picking up the occasional bent nail.

-When he’s not swinging a 14oz Stiletto, listening to music so cutting edge that it doesn’t exist yet, or admiring his growing collection of high-end power tools, Corey is home enjoying family life with his wife and their toddler, and dreaming about his next construction project.
+When he’s not swinging a 14oz Stiletto, listening to music so cutting edge that it doesn’t exist yet, or admiring his growing collection of high-end power tools, Corey is enjoying family life with his wife and their two young kids, and maybe even working on his own high-performance home.

 Though Jesse hails from land-locked southwestern New Hampshire, he heard and heeded the call of the ocean.
 A graduate of both boat building school and years spent living aboard his own sailing vessel in and around Portland Harbor, he has finally settled down to a life near the water—and, conveniently, very close to BenCo headquarters—in Brunswick.
-In addition to honing his enviable finish carpentry chops on countless high-end homes in Maine, Jesse is a nearly 20-year veteran of the Structural Insulated Panel industry, and our resident expert in panel installation.
+In addition to honing his enviable finish carpentry chops on countless high-end homes in Maine, Jesse is a nearly 20-year veteran of the Structural Insulated Panel industry, and our resident expert in panel fabrication, installation, and modification.
+While he’s not afraid to climb up on a roof with a sheet or two of plywood, these days Jesse tackles many of our most demanding trim jobs and stair and railing installations.
 With a keen eye for detail and an encyclopedic knowledge of the behaviors of wood, Jesse has the skill, patience, and talent to take any project from far-flung fantasy to exquisitely constructed reality fit for the finest home—or even the finest yacht.

-When he’s not curating his collection of salvaged wood, building pedestals for his wife’s floral design business, or polishing the grout in his newly completed bathroom remodel, one might find Jesse enjoying a fine Belgian stout by a backyard campfire.
+When he’s not curating his collection of salvaged wood, building pedestals for his wife’s floral design business, or wearing his tool belt around on a Sunday afternoon at his own house, one might find Jesse enjoying a fine Belgian stout by a backyard campfire.

 Another New Hampshire native, Sam has loved working with his hands since he built wooden models of a house and a vintage speedboat under the guidance of a caring first-grade teacher.
-In high school, however, other interests prevailed, and he spent most time playing his drums, skiing, and wondering just how much he actually enjoyed science courses.
+In high school, however, other interests prevailed, and he spent most of his time either playing the drums or cross-country skiing.
 After graduating from Williams College in 2009 with a degree in Religion and a focus on pre-medical courses, Sam took the next logical step, and joined a rock band.
-Three years on the road and in the studio with the band proved to be long enough, however, and in 2012 Sam followed his longtime girlfriend–and now wife–to Portland, and finally followed the long-simmering passion for power tools and building houses that he’d first kindled way back in the first grade.
+Nearly four years on the road and in the studio with the band proved to be long enough, however, and in 2012 Sam followed his longtime girlfriend–and now wife–to Maine, and finally followed the long-simmering passion for power tools and building houses that he’d first kindled way back in the first grade.

-When he’s not buried in the latest issue of Fine Homebuilding, building new furniture for his already-crowded house, or listening to indie music that Corey wouldn’t play from the other side of a double-stud, dense-pack insulated exterior wall, Sam is likely outside running, skiing, or taking photographs, or inside experimenting in the kitchen or in his tiny recording studio.
+When he’s not buried in the latest issue of Fine Homebuilding, listening to the kind of indie music that Corey wouldn’t play from the other side of a double-stud, dense-pack insulated exterior wall, or outside running, skiing, or taking photographs, Sam is definitely not working on his own house, because that’s nearly impossible when there’s a cute baby living in it.